chasacademy-team8/homeautomation/docs/test.md

 - **Fire Alarm Light Control**: Turns lights on/off when smoke is detected.

 2.3 User Characteristics
-The target audience consists of homeowners with basic knowledge of home automation and Arduino systems.
+The target audience consists of homeowners..
 Users should be able to install and configure the system with minimal technical expertise.

 2.4 Constraints
-- The system will rely on the availability of power and internet connectivity (if remote access is required).
+- The system will rely on the availability of power.
 - Hardware components such as sensors must be properly calibrated for accurate detection.

 ---